There Is No Luck

 The perception of luck and its classifications are not just a major source of misery and unhappiness and make you vulnerable to all kinds of exploitation from external forces, they also foster destructive human personality traits.

-Symbols Of Luck
+Symbols of Luck

 Finally, a word about the purpose of symbols that are believed to bring good or bad luck.
 Many of such symbols are indeed connected to the likelihood of fortunate or unfortunate events to occur within their sphere.
 Without denying that some of those symbols might actually attribute to the causes for success or failure (e.g. walking under a ladder or throwing rocks at a whirlwind), most of them are rather a display of the symptoms of certain effects your behavior entails (e.g. tipping a salt shaker over, finding a four-leaf clover or an albatross seen by sailors).